 Every character has their moments, but it is like the parts that make them intriguing aren’t what the series wants us to focus on.
 It’s as if we start to love a character, only to forget that they exist within the show until their next appearance.
 “Oh yeah, I forgot about him!”
 I found myself saying multiple times throughout each episode.
 This is even true of Gustaf Skarsgård’s Merlin and Devon Terrell’s Arthur.
 They’re both delightful enough, yet fall to the sidelines in many of their scenes.

 Katherine Langford Is The Series’ Shining Star

 Katherine Langford’s acting career has been on many people’s radars since her starring role in the first season of Netflix’s Thirteen Reasons Why.
 The series received mixed reviews.
 Still, her performance is praised for its emotional and honest portrayal of a teenager who dies of suicide.
-Her other noteworthy roles include Knives Out and Love, Simon.
+Her other noteworthy roles include Knives Out (which Rian Johnson confirmed is getting a sequel) and Love, Simon.
 While Langford doesn’t see as much screen time in either, both performances were nothing short of solid.